Production and Development Co-ordinator

 - Has BSÉ/IFB had good previous experience of dealing with the producer and the creative team?

-- In a co-production, do any non-Irish producers involved have good professional track records?
+- In a co-production, do any of the non-Irish producers involved have good professional track records?

-- Are key creative and technical positions to be filled by Irish personnel?
+- Are the key creative and technical positions to be filled by Irish personnel?

 - In a co-production, is the proportion of these appropriate?